 With the unwavering resolve of the government to sustain businesses and employ-ability, a strong healthcare system and governance track record that reassures both local and foreign investors, it is highly probable that Singapore will emerge with one of the least contractions around the globe and attract even more foreign investors to our shores.

-Although we expect higher price elasticity among resale property owners in the second half of 2020, large discounts are unlikely to surface in new launches market en-masse as transaction volumes recover and developers are given a reprieve with the temporary relief measures.
+Although we expect higher price elasticity among resale property owners in the second half of 2020, large discounts are unlikely to surface in new launches market en-masse as transaction volumes recover and developers are given reprieve with the temporary relief measures for the property market.